jun-e/jun-etan.com/src/posts/2020-03-21-Day-4-Making-friends-with-our-spaces.md

 It is a good time to write.

 I spent the morning finishing my article to my satisfaction, and after that I cooked and had lunch.
 After lunch I had the pleasant sensation of looking at one and a half days of weekend ahead with nothing to do, nowhere to go, no one to meet.
-Incidentally right before the restricted movement order (RMO - it seems that is this what people refer to it nowadays) I had had two weekends straight of intensive socialising because before that I was too busy to schedule any gatherings.
+Incidentally right before the restriction of movement order (RMO - it seems that is this what people refer to it nowadays) I had had two weekends straight of intensive socialising because before that I was too busy to schedule any gatherings.
 As an introvert, I'm good now, socially, for the next two months or so.

 Now.
 What shall I do with myself? *rubs palms together in glee*